Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in four of their past 10 games and won three of those contests.
+- In four games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-2.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over five times.
+- In their last 10 matchups with a total posted by oddsmakers, the Cubs and their opponents are 5-4-1 when it comes to hitting the over.

+- Bookmakers have not posted a runline in any of the Cubs' past 10 contests.

 Cubs Betting Records & Stats

-- The Cubs have a 7-3 record in games they were favored on the moneyline (winning 70% of those games).
+- The Cubs have won in five of the 10 contests they have been named as odds-on underdogs this year.

-- Chicago has an 8-4 record (winning 66.7% of its games) when playing as moneyline favorites of -110 or shorter.
+- Chicago is undefeated in four games this season when it's the underdog by +125 or more on the moneyline.

-- The Cubs have an implied moneyline win probability of 52.4% in this matchup.
+- The Cubs have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- Chicago has played in 22 games with set over/under, and have combined with opponents to go over the total 12 times (12-10-0).
+- So far this season, Chicago and its opponents have hit the over in 12 of its 23 games with a total.

-- The Cubs have not had a spread set for a game this season.
+- The Cubs have yet play a game with a spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.